Legal Insight: Current Trends in Debt Recovery and Enforcement

 Victor, an Associate in our Corporate and Commercial Division, where he has been a key member of the firm’s team since 2021.
 With a comprehensive background in data protection, project finance, and legal compliance, Victor brings a wealth of expertise to the firm’s diverse practice areas. / See full biography

-Namie Modiri, Senior Associate / Corporate & Commercial
+Theo Pitso, Pupil Attorney / Corporate & Commercial

-Obakeng Mmopi, Associate / Financial Recoveries
+Obakeng Keith Mmopi, Associate / Financial Recoveries

 Obakeng Keith Mmopi is a dedicated attorney with a strong focus on Financial Recoveries.
 Joining Minchin & Kelly in January 2021, he brings a strategic approach to managing and resolving complex financial disputes.
 His keen interest in Labor Law and Tax Law enhances his ability to provide comprehensive legal services, ensuring that clients receive well-rounded and informed counsel.
 Whether navigating the intricacies of financial recoveries or exploring the nuances of labour and tax regulations, Keith is committed to delivering exceptional legal solutions to both individuals and businesses. / See full biography